 Computing is taught through a clear and comprehensive scheme that works inline with the National Curriculum.
 We use the Twinkl Plan-it scheme for computing and the units often link with the themes across the wider curriculum; allowing those cross-curricular links to make learning relevant and purposeful.
 The units are chosen carefully to ensure they are broad and balanced and covering the objectives and skills on the progression document.

-Online safety is taught throughout computing lessons.
+Online safety is taught discretely as stand alone lessons, as well as being embedded through each computing lesson.
 This allows children to practise the skills of becoming a digitally responsible citizen.
 In addition to this, children are given the opportunity to explore key issues of online safety during Safer Internet Day.
-During this half term, online safety will be a focus throughout the computing lessons.

 Teachers assess computing through teacher judgements.
 Evidence for this is collected through online files and through the use of Seesaw.
 Assessment judgements are recorded on Target Tracker.